 From campaigning for debt cancellation to challenging the notion that low-income countries need extractive-led industries to develop, Jubilee Australia’s work has always been deeply rooted in the need to create more sustainable economies.

-- spend more money on debt down payments than on providing health care services for their people
+- spend more money on debt down payments than on providing health care services for their people, or

-Instead of debt-fuelled economies relying on extractive-led development paths, we advocate for sustainable economies that create healthy, safe, and equitable communities ready to rise to challenges awaiting.
+Instead of debt-fuelled economies relying on extractive development paths, we advocate for sustainable economies that foster healthy, safe and equitable communities ready to rise to future challenges.
 Our comprehensive research shows that this is possible.

 LATEST NEWS